mikemartinez13/project-penney-440/README.md

 ** The main branch is the most up to date branch, other branches were used for development **

 To run this simulation and visualization you must download main.ipynb, penney_db1.py, visualization.py, simulation.py, and play.py.
 In this same directory, you must have a folder named ‘data’ to hold the database files, and a folder named ‘figures’ that stores the images depicting the results of Penney’s Game.
+In main.ipynb, we used 40,000 decks.
+We found that 100,000 decks leads to the most accurate results, but GitHub cannot handle that size data file.
+If the FLB would like the data and corresponding figure with 100,000 decks, the FLB should contact Annamarie directly.

 In our game, a **red card is denoted as 1 and a black card is denoted as 0**.
 The final visualization depicts the probabilities Player 1 wins based on each unique combination of their guess and Player 2’s guess.
 It also accounts for the methods of winning, those being by card amount and trick amount.